rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             d.downloads_min = ‹hash› ≫ value ‹max›
             d.downloads_min.set = ‹hash›, value ‹max› ≫ 0

-        Control the maximum and minimum download slots that can be used. rTorrent will attempt to balance the number of active connections so that the number of unchoked connections is between the minimum and maximum, which means that these are not hard limits, but are instead goals that rTorrent will try to reach.
+        Control the maximum and minimum download slots that should be used per item.
+        *rTorrent* will attempt to balance the number of active connections so that the number of unchoked connections is between the minimum and maximum, which means that these are not hard limits, but are instead goals that *rTorrent* will try to reach.

-        ``0`` means unlimited, and while ``d.downloads_max`` can be set to less than ``d.downloads_min``, rTorrent will use ``d.downloads_min`` as the maximum instead.
+        ``0`` means unlimited, and while ``d.downloads_max`` can be set to less than ``d.downloads_min``, *rTorrent* will then use ``d.downloads_min`` as the maximum instead.

     d.erase